byterubpay/byterub-site/_posts/2017-09-17-overview-and-logs-for-the-dev-meeting-held-on-2017-09-17.md

 **\<moneromooo>** I'm pretty sure it won't.
 **\<Jaquee>** no i havent
 **\<hyc>** it's worth checking.
 I also see responsiveness issues in current 0.11, monerod spawns too many threads during verification
-**\<aerbax>** With regards to the MyMonero AppStore deployments.
+**\<aerbax>** With regards to the MyByteRub AppStore deployments.
 If Google/Android is ready, are there any ongoing issues that would prevent a release?
 **\<dEBRUYNE>** I think they want to release all platforms in conjunction
 **\<Jaquee>** are we using the same DUNS/account for monero apps?
 **\<fluffypony>** Jaquee: no, completely separate one